This article describes how to configure PayPal to integrate with splash pages for Datto access points.

 9. Select the Add Advanced Variables checkbox, and in the box below, enter:

 15. Click Create Button at the bottom of the page.

 16. Review your newly created button.
-When you are finished, click the Select Code button, copy the HTML code, and paste it into a notepad for future use.
+When you finish, click the Select Code button, copy the HTML code, and paste it into a notepad for future use.

 Adding the button to your splash page